PellelNitram/xournalpp_htr/docs/index.md

 Test :-)

 TODO: Make this documentation the central part and adapt README for example like [here](https://github.com/jaredpalmer/formik).
+Replicate sections of current README here therefore.